pranayrishi/Chaotic-Passive-Formation-Control-Framework/README.md

 ## License

 Research use.
-Contact the author for licensing.
+Contact Pranay Rishi Nalem for licensing.